If you need help writing your book, one of your first questions might be about ghostwriting fees.

 The quick answer is yes.

 Ghostwriters look at various factors before offering a quote, such as degree of difficulty, supporting materials, ability to collaborate with the author, travel (in some cases), the deadline, and even the topic.
-Perhaps the author has partially written the manuscript and simply needs help finishing.
+Perhaps the author has partially written the manuscript and simply needs help finishing it.
 Perhaps the author wishes to write a book that happens to be near and dear to the heart of the ghostwriter — for example, charitable causes, military and veteran stories, spiritual journeys, navigating rare diseases, or a subject on which the ghostwriter is already an expert.
 In these cases, the ghostwriter might agree to discount the rate.

 I look at the following: